 Royalty Free is a type of license used by stock photography agencies to sell stock images.

 This license type grants the buyer a determined set of rights to use the image in multiple ways, for a flat, one-time fee.
 This means you pay for the license only once, and you can use it forever within the accepted ways, without any further payment obligations.

 The most basic concept you must know to work with stock photos is that you are acquiring the right to use a photo in a certain way, not the property of the photo itself.

 The photographer who created the photo is still the owner of the photo.
 He/she holds the copyright, the official term pointing the ownership of photos, music, paintings, texts, and other intellectual physical or non-physical creations.
-Retaining the copyright is what allows photographers and artists from other disciplines to sell their work multiple times and generate more income.
+Retaining copyright is what allows photographers and artists from other disciplines to sell their work multiple times and generate more income.
 These photos are NOT copyright free or free images at all.

-Stock agencies sell licenses that give the buyers the rights to use the photos, but they don't transfer the copyright, the ownership of the images.
+Stock agencies sell licenses that give the buyers the right to use the photos, but they don't transfer the copyright, the ownership of the images.

 Photographer and agency split the profit from the license sold.
 With some licenses, the customer must pay royalties to the copyright owner, the agency, or both, every time they use the photo.
 With Royalty Free, this doesn't happen.
-Buyer pays only once for a varied set of rights, and that's it.
+The buyer pays only once for a varied set of rights, and that's it.

 Top 5 Agencies to Buy Royalty Free Images

 Many stock photography agencies offer RF images, but they are more popular in the microstock industry.
-The nature of Royalty Free licenses, in which an image can be licensed multiple times and there's a one-time payment from the buyer, make them ideal for the system of microstock where photos are very cheap and easy to buy.
+The nature of Royalty Free licenses, in which an image can be licensed multiple times and there's a one-time payment from the buyer, makes them ideal for the system of microstock where photos are very cheap and easy to buy.